enriquebv/MySEO/[Extras] Google SEO/README.md

 **Files to add:**
 	* /inc/languages/espanol/googleseo.lang.php

-Only upload the content of "Upload" in the your root folder and replace the files.
+Only upload the content of "Upload" in root folder of MyBB and replace the files.

 #### Español
 **Archivos que se reemplazan:**